 New TAs teach all three quarters of the academic year and are eligible for teaching in subsequent quarters, depending on need in the Writing Program.

 How can I learn more?

 The Writing Program is happy to talk with prospective TAs about teaching in the Program.
-For questions contact Madeleine Sorapure, Professor of Writing Studies and Writing Program Director (893-2462), or just stop by South Hall 1522.
-You can also contact Jeffrey Hanson, Lecturer and Chair of TA Training and Supervision.
+For questions contact Amy Propen, Associate Professor and Writing Program Director (893-7488), or stop by Girvetz 1309.
+You can also contact or Jennifer Johnson (firstname.lastname@example.org), Lecturer and Chair of TA Training and Supervision.

 I know I want to apply.
 What are next steps?

-TA application materials are due Friday, January 27th, 2017 by 4:00 p.m.
-Materials should be submitted to the South Hall Academic Service Center (SH 3432, Third Floor, Grad Tower).
+TA application materials are due Friday, February 11, 2022 by 4:00 p.m.
+Application materials will be submitted electronically to Martin Stokes, SASC Student Services Manager, at email@example.com.
+Martin is located in the the South Hall Academic Service Center (SH 3432G, Third Floor, Grad Tower).

 - a cover letter addressing your qualifications.
 Please note that this should focus on your interest in or experience with working with students in a writing class.

 - a one-to-two page statement describing the relationship between the teaching of writing to your academic research and/or career goals